CallumDowling/sqlxrg/README.md

 ```
 N.B. tag is optional

-It is also possible and recommended to use variable bindings like so
+It is also possible and recommended to use variable bindings like so:
 ```json
 {
   "transaction": [